C-Rodg/Balance/README.md

 Minor Todos:

+- ALL SCREENS - show more informative errors.
+Login, etc. for invalid emails and things..
 - EDIT CATEGORY SCREEN: scroll to icon location of one that is selected
 - DAY SCREEN: fix location of month left and right buttons
 - SELECT CATEGORY: organize category list with "Overall Category" - "Sub category" ?